 Fun Urban Fantasy Reads!

-A huge thank you to my Facebook Champions who helped put this list together!
-It’s a pretty wide list that includes books in Kindle Unlimited and books that you should be able to borrow from your local library, so there should be something for everyone!
+To help you out I've teamed up with the avid readers in my communities to put this list together!
+It includes books in Kindle Unlimited and books that you should be able to borrow from your local library with a variety of tropes and romance levels represented so there should be something for everyone!

-Please note: I haven’t read all of these books, and they do vary a lot on language and level of romance heat, so make sure you check out the reviews so you don’t end up with something you’re not comfortable with!
+Please note: These books vary a lot on language and level of romance spice!
+Make sure you check out the reviews so you don’t end up with something you’re not comfortable with!

 Mercy Thompson by Patricia Briggs: This series is the classic, quintessential urban fantasy series!
 Mercy Thompson is smart, kick-butt, and is pals with some of the baddest werewolves in town.
 Check this out if you want a masterfully told, classic!
 (Warning, there is some strong language!)